The part of a Game Show

 - Trashed: The "Survival Round", 39 seconds at 150 points per question.
 Could be considered a Golden Snitch as the questions were worth quite a bit more than the ones in the main game.

-- Wheel of Fortune: The "Final Spin"; although not timed, the wheel is spun once to determine a value (+$1,000 since October 1999), with all consonants worth this amount and all vowels worth nothing.
+- Wheel of Fortune has the "Final Spin"; although not timed, the wheel is spun once to determine a value (+$1,000 since October 1999), with all consonants worth this amount and all vowels worth nothing.
 Lasts until someone solves the puzzle.
+During the Shopping Era, frequently (but not always) ended with the winner taking his winnings on a gift certificate.

 - Wait Wait...
 Don't Tell Me! ends with "Lightning Fill In The Blank".
 Most of the questions are normal news questions, but the last one for each round is a sillier story which gets elaborated on.